dropbox/image-search/README.md

 Image Search for Dropbox
 ========================

-This source package contains the literate haskell source of "Image Search," a hypothetical Dropbox API app.
+This source package contains the Literate Haskell source of "Image Search," a hypothetical Dropbox API app.

 Steps to run: